-Like all other decisions made under this policy, the General Manager is responsible for keeping a record of the outcome of the review, updating Council's electronic document records management system and notifying all relevant staff of the outcome of the review including if the restriction has been withdrawn.

-See Parts 4.2 and 7.5 above.
+The General Manager is responsible for keeping a record of the outcome of the review, updating Council's electronic document records management system and notifying all relevant staff of the outcome of the review including if the restriction has been withdrawn.
+See Sections 4.2 and 7.5 above.